github/codeql/java/ql/lib/change-notes/2023-05-05-java-sink-kind-revamp.md

 ---
 category: minorAnalysis
 ---
-* Updated the following Java sink kind names:
+* Updated the following Java sink kind names.
+Any custom data extensions will need to be updated accordingly in order to continue working.
   * `sql` to `sql-injection`
   * `url-redirect` to `url-redirection`
   * `xpath` to `xpath-injection`